 Cake:

-- Preheat oven to 350 degrees.
+- Preheat oven to 350° (177°C).
 Spray a 9X13 inch baking dish with nonstick cooking spray and set aside.

-- Pour the batter into prepared baking dish and bake in preheated oven until a toothpick inserted in the center comes out clean, about 40 minutes.
+- Pour the batter into the prepared baking dish and bake in preheated oven until a toothpick inserted in the center comes out clean, about 40 minutes.

-- Cool, the cake in the pan, set on a wire baking rack, until completely cooled.
+- Cool the cake in the pan, set on a wire baking rack, until completely cooled.

 Frosting: